jimbosoft/callme/README.md

     if no file option is used, it will read from stdin.
     Enter "quit" (not case sensitive) to indicate the end of the manual phone number entry

-When reading from stdin, "QUIT" is used to indicate end of entry, as the use of EOF differs between operating systems and produced strange results in cygwin.
+When reading from stdin, "QUIT" is used to indicate end of entry.
+This was done because the use of EOF differs between operating systems and produced strange results in cygwin.

 If NO dictionary is specified, using the -d dictionary option, the program will look for a dictionary file called dictionary.txt in the local directory.

 ## Choice of challenge

  I only had the choice between 1-800-CODING-CHALLENGE and the Vehicle Survey Coding Challenge.
-The former seemed easy to understand and  an interesting challenge.
+The former seemed easy to understand and  more interesting.
 I had fun solving it and got a bit side tracked with different ways to implement it.